LambdaInteractive/dialogue-editor/README.md

 # dialogue-editor
-A free and open source dialogue tree editor made with the Godot Engine.
+A free and open source dialogue tree editor made with the Godot Engine 3.06